23 Sep The Definitive Guide to Hosting a Successful Plant-Based Braai

 Could anything be simpler than cubing a bunch of your favourite vegetables and arranging them colourfully along skewers?
 And, for the perfectionists out there. it’s a neat way to control your food; no veggies rolling around in your plate fraternising with the other foods.

-- Spice your skewers up with a generous helping of Clark’s Plum Sauce, or a drizzle of harissa stirred into Greek yoghurt.
+- Spice your skewers up with a generous helping of sticky BBQ sauce, or a drizzle of harissa stirred into Greek yoghurt.

 - And remember; soak those wooden sosatie sticks before you spear your food so they don’t burn!